Petronas Philharmonic Hall: Acoustic design

 The hall is constructed with concealed movable ceiling panels which can be adjusted to alter the volume in the hall and simulate a wide range of acoustic environments.
 There are seven movable panels in the upper ceiling.
 In addition, special acoustically absorptive panels in the sidewalls can be opened or closed to adjust the resonance of the hall.
 This incorporate unique elements into the hall design in order to maximize the natural acoustic quality of the wood interior.
 The acoustical technique was designed by Kirkegaard Associates.

 Klais pipe organ

 It was designed and built by Johannes Klais Orgelbau GmbH based in Bonn.
-An organ façade was inspired based on angklung, a traditional Malay music instrument.
+An organ façade was inspired based on angklung, a traditional Indonesian music instrument.
 The pipe organ adds further dimension to the musical sounds presented in the concert hall with 2,977 pipes ranging from 32 feet tall to the shortest at just over an inch.
 The inaugural performance of the pipe organ was held on 17 August 1998 by Simon Preston during the official opening of the hall.